 The three major entities within the Criminal Justice System are the Police Departments, the Court System, and the Correctional System.
 The structure of the system may differ depending upon its locale, but the foundational elements on which it was built are usually the same.
 There are numerous employment opportunities within the Criminal Justice System, each offering its own rewarding and exciting experience.
-Read on for the top 10 most sought after criminal justice degrees by employers.
+Read on for the top 10 most sought-after criminal justice degrees by employers.

 As the population grows and technology advances, the Criminal Justice System will continue to evolve in terms of its technological needs, growth expansion, and personnel requirements.
-Many opportunities that were previously unavailable within the Criminal Justice System are now available, such as a Criminal Justice Degrees with concentrations in Forensic and Homeland Security.
+Many opportunities that were previously unavailable within the Criminal Justice System are now available, such as Criminal Justice Degrees with concentrations in Forensic and Homeland Security.
 Locating Criminal Justice employment opportunities is relatively simple if one has acquired the necessary educational degree.
-The Top 10 most sought after Criminal Justice Degrees by Employers are:
+The Top 10 most sought Criminal Justice Degrees by Employers are:

 Bachelor of Science in Criminal Justice

 A Bachelors Degree in Criminal Justice covers Criminal Justice Laws, Theories, and the Court System.
-It provides knowledge into the foundation of the Criminal Justice System and offers a deeper understanding as to how it operates.
+It provides knowledge into the foundation of the Criminal Justice System and offers a deeper understanding of how it operates.
 Many universities now offer Criminal Justice Degrees online with various concentrations, such as Corrections, Crime Scene Investigation, Homeland Security, and Juvenile Justice.

 On the local level, degree holders have a variety of local law enforcement agencies in which they can apply to, such as City Police Departments and the local Inspector General’s Office.
 On the state level, degree holders can apply to agencies such as Probation and Parole, Child Protective Services, State Attorney’s Office, Court Administration, or Fish and Wildlife.
 On the Federal level, degree holders can apply to the many agencies that fall under the Department of Justice, such as the US Parole Commission, Federal Bureau of Investigation, Federal Bureau of Prisons, Office for Victims of Crimes, and Drug Enforcement Agency.